shapely/shapely/README.rst

 Development and Testing
 =======================

-Dependecies for developing Shapely are listed in requirements-dev.txt.
+Dependencies for developing Shapely are listed in requirements-dev.txt.
 Cython and Numpy are not required for production installations, only for development.
 Use of a virtual environment is strongly recommended.::